Towards Verifying Nonlinear Integer Arithmetic: Introduction

 One important technique for verifying software and hardware that includes multiplication has been to use methods of uninterpreted functions to handle multipliers~(see \cite{DBLP:conf/cav/BruttomessoCFGHNPS07,decision-procedures-book}) -- essentially converting them to black boxes and hoping that there is no need to look inside to check the details.
 Another important technique has been to observe that it is often the case that one input to a multiplier is a known constant and hence the resulting computation involves linear, rather than nonlinear arithmetic.
 These approaches have been combined with theories of arithmetic~(e.g. \cite{DBLP:conf/vlsid/BrinkmannD02,DBLP:conf/dac/ParthasarathyICW04,DBLP:conf/cav/BruttomessoCFGS08,DBLP:conf/tacas/BrummayerB09}), including preprocessors that do some form of rewriting to eliminate nonlinear arithmetic, but these methods are not able, for example, to check the details of a multiplier implementation or handle nonlinearity.

 Though the above approaches work in some contexts, they are very limited.
 The approach of verifying code with multiplication using uninterpreted functions is particularly problematic for hashing and cryptographic applications.
 For example, using uninterpreted functions in the actual hash function computation inherently can never consider the case that there is a hash collision, since it only can infer equality between terms with identical arguments.
-Concern about such applications is real: longstanding errors in multiplication in OpenSSL have recently come to light~\cite{openssl:montgomerybug}.
+Concern about the correctness of the arithmetic in such applications is real: for example, longstanding errors in multiplication in OpenSSL have recently come to light~\cite{openssl:montgomerybug}.

 Recent presentations at verification conferences and workshops have highlighted the problem of verifying nonlinear arithmetic, and multipliers in particular, as one of the key gaps in our current verification methods~\cite{DBLP:conf/fmcad/Biere14,Biere:BIRS-TheoryApplicationsSAT-2014,DBLP:conf/fmcad/Kalla15,Biere:Fields-TheoryPracticeSAT-2016}.